MurMikeS/Cell_Mito_Analysis/README.md

 * Simple Mito Analysis and save the results.

 ## Note
-* This si a small application of cell image analysis for Mito analysis
+* This is an application (will be with GUI) of cell image analysis for Mito analysis.
 * Each staining sample image should be saved separately in its respective staining channel.
   * Channel 1 (saved as `file_name + '_c1_ORG'`) is used for cell segmentation.
   * Channel 3 (saved as `file_name + '_c3_ORG'`) is used for Mito segmentation.